TsimpDim/NewsCollector/README.md

   2. Run `npm install` to create the *node_modules* folder
   3. Run `npm start` or `node newscollector.js` to start the server.
 A relevant message should appear on the command line
   4. Open your browser and go to *http://localhost:3000*

+  To enable JSHint install it using `npm install jshint` or for a globall install use `npm install -g jshint`